gvwilson/sdxpy/src/perf/index.md

 Notice that we use `other.cols()` and `other.get()` rather than reaching into the other dataframe.
-We defined the abstract base class because we expect to implement dataframes in several different ways.
+We defined the [%i "abstract class" %]abstract class[%/i%] because we expect to implement dataframes in several different ways.
 Those other ways might not use the same data structures, so we can only rely on the interface defined in the base class.
 {: .continue}